Natex-corporation/insider-trading/README.md

 ## Requirements
 - Python 3.10+
 - Dependencies listed in [`requirements.txt`](requirements.txt)
-- An Alpaca paper trading account and API keys (currently hard-coded in `main.py`).
+- An Alpaca paper trading account and API keys (default credentials are hard-coded in `main.py`).

 Install the Python dependencies with: